EricXY0706/sugarswitch/README.md

 # SugarSwitch🪄
-**SugarSwitch** is a pipeline for protein N-glycosylation modification, enabling glycosylation sites filtering and sequence design.
+**SugarSwitch** is an AI-driven pipeline for protein N-glycoengineering, integrating glycosylation site screening, prioritization, and multi-site N-glycosylated sequence design.
 > 📄 **Paper**: [This is the title for the article](https://scholar.google.com/)
 > 🌐 **Webserver**: [This is the name for the SugarSwitch webserver](https://scholar.google.com/)